DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-01-10-curvy-to-fat.md

 Derived from the work of Steven Frank's [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt) Chrome extension.

-It's a Chrome extension that replaces occurrences of 'curvy' with 'fat' and 'fat' with 'honest'.
+It's a Chrome and also a Firefox extension that replaces occurrences of 'curvy' with 'fat' and 'fat' with 'honest'.

 Outside of the different use case, I made a few improvements which I will send as a pull request: